-Section 3.1 showed how areas with a higher proportion of powerful groups could receive more public goods if the central government plays a large role.
+3 Section 3.1 showed how areas with a higher proportion of powerful groups could receive more public goods if the central government plays a large role.
 While patterns of provision under democracy are the main focus of this paper, it is worth noting that the same predicted results (bias toward areas inhabited by powerful groups) might be observed even if public goods provision is local, so long as the local government is not democratic.
 Recall that the theory assumed that that the "central" decision-maker was politically distinct from the local community and susceptible to influence by the most powerful groups in the region.
-This may occur at the local level as well, either when a local government is not elected or is able to deter members of non-prominent groups from voting.
+This may occur at the local level when a local government is not elected or is able to deter members of non-prominent groups from voting.
 In the Jim Crow South, for instance, repression of black voter participation enabled whites to control local governments even in areas where they were a minority.
+Such non-elected local elites may be unwilling to expend effort or tax money on projects that will benefit mostly non-coethnics, and may prefer to have lower levels of public goods provision if they think higher levels will provide the excluded group with the resources to challenge their control in a subsequent period (Anderson, Francois and Kotwal, 2015).